bupticybee/deuces/README.md

 Deuces

-This is a port of the  lib [deuces](https://github.com/worldveil/deuces) to python3
+This is a port of the  lib [deuces](https://github.com/worldveil/deuces) to python3, shortdeck version

 ========